syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Adding exit animation effect

 When you add common animation effects for both entrance and exit types, animation is applied with entrance effect by default.
-The following code example demonstrates how to set exist type animation for a slide.
+The following code example demonstrates how to set exist type animation for a shape.

 {% tabs %}